Gcp-devops-learner/private-postgresql/README.md

 # Cloud SQL Database Example

-This example shows how to create the Private Postgres Cloud SQL database in a shared VPC Network in the host netowrk using the Terraform module.
+This example shows how to create the Private MySQL Cloud SQL database in a shared VPC Network in the host netowrk using the Terraform module.

 ## Run Terraform